Effective: May 1, 2019

 - Certification of all institutional effort (research, instruction, other sponsored activities, administration, clinical work) for which compensation is made

-- Noting any errors on the effort reports and ensuring, in collaboration with their local Labor Distribution personnel, that payroll and labor distribution adjustments are made accordingly where necessary in accordance with University policies and procedure,
+- Noting any errors on the effort reports and ensuring, in collaboration with their local Labor Distribution personnel, that payroll and labor distribution adjustments are made when necessary in accordance with the University and Sponsor policies and procedure

 - Ensuring that committed cost share obligations are met and properly reported on effort reports

-Vice President and Provost, Vice President for Research and Graduate Studies, Vice President and Chief Financial Officer, Deans, Associate Deans, School/Department Administrators, Fiscal Contacts, Labor Distribution Specialists, Human Resources Administrators, Principle Investigators, Classified Staff, Students and Wage personnel involved in sponsored research.
+Vice President and Provost, Vice President for Research and Graduate Studies, Vice President and Chief Financial Officer, Deans, Associate Deans, School/Department Administrators, Fiscal Contacts, Labor Distribution Specialists, Human Resources Administrators, Principal Investigators, Classified Staff, Students and Wage personnel involved in sponsored research.

 The following process is designed to account for University effort of faculty, professional staff, classified staff, graduate research assistants, and wage employees participating in sponsored programs in accordance with the UG.

 EFFORT REPORTING PERIODS AND DISTRIBUTION SCHEDULE

 The University of Virginia’s Office of Sponsored Programs produces effort reports based upon employee classifications as noted in the following schedule:

-School of Medicine (SOM) Faculty and Medical Center Professionals
+School of Medicine (SOM) Non-Clinical Faculty and Clinical Faculty